 Click on the cover image to read the new PLAN Magazine online.

-If you are interested in a printed version, please contact firstname.lastname@example.org in our Head Office.
+If you are interested in a printed version, please contact firstname.lastname@example.org at our Secretariat.

 Between 15th and 22nd of November, ISOCARP’s Urban Planning Advisory Team (UPAT) was invited to give a workshop on ‘Panmen-Changmen National Culture Park’ in Suzhou, which was well received by both the Chinese and the English-speaking media.
 Recruited across our global network, ISOCARP members shared their international expertise on urban renewal, cultural heritage, and public space with their Chinese colleagues from Jiangsu Institute of Urban Planning and Design and the Urban Planning Society of China.
 The UPAT team was working on the design and planning perspectives on the cultural-historical landscape of the Grand Canal, including its importance to the city of Suzhou through the famous inner-city canals and classical gardens.